eikehmueller/ma32070/lectures/Notes.md

 6. $~~~~$ **end do**
 7. **end do**

+Fortunately, we do not need to implement this algorithm (and other, more complicated operations such as matrix-matrix products) ourselves.
+Instead, we will use a suitable library.

-## PETSc implementation
+### PETSc implementation
-To implement matrices in the CSR storage format, we use the [Portable, Extensible Toolkit for Scientific Computation (PETSc)](https://petsc.org) (pronounced "pet-see").
+To implement matrices in the CSR storage format, we use the [Portable, Extensible Toolkit for Scientific Computation (PETSc)](https://petsc.org).
 Since PETSc itself is written in the [C-programming language](https://www.c-language.org/), we will work with the [petsc4py](https://petsc.org/release/petsc4py/) Python interface.
 After [installation](https://petsc.org/release/petsc4py/install.html), this can be imported as follows:
 ```python
 from petsc4py import PETSc
 ```